-In the UK an estimated 41,000 deaths, a third of the total of those dying within 28 days of a PCR positive test, were from people in care homes1, most of whom have both co-morbidities (other diseases), high oxidative stress (inflammation) and probably critically low vitamin C levels (the subject of our VitaC4Care study.
+In the UK an estimated 41,000 deaths, a third of the total of those dying within 28 days of a PCR positive test, were from people in care homes1, most of whom have both co-morbidities (other diseases), high oxidative stress (inflammation) and probably critically low What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… levels (the subject of our VitaC4Care study.
 An article in the British Medical Journal using numbers from the Office of National Statistics (ONS) attributed 47% of deaths in the first wave to care homes.
 2 A study by the ONS attributes 59% of deaths to those who were disabled.3 Another estimates that 90% of those who died had significant prior poor health4

-The UK has both the worst healthy life expectancy in Europe5 driven by obesity, hypertension, chronic respiratory conditions, excess alcohol use, and inactivity.
+The UK has both the worst healthy life expectancy in Europe5 driven by obesity, Hypertension is more commonly known as high blood pressure…., chronic respiratory conditions, excess alcohol use, and inactivity.
 More people have died in Britain from COVID-19 as a proportion of its population than any other sizeable country.6

 According to a recent article in the Lancet people with these problems are at greater risk of dying from covid.
 Obesity alone increases risk by 40%, according to Public Health England.
 7“3·9 million people in Britain have diabetes and an estimated 4 million people have untreated hypertension.
 These risks and chronic conditions are more prevalent in people on low incomes and in poor communities, so more poor people die from COVID-19 than people on high incomes from wealthy areas.” reports the Lancet article.8

 Every one of these risk factors is also associated with low vitamin C levels9 as are other known risk factors such as being older, male and african/american.
-Quite a few are also associated with lower vitamin D levels, especially skin colour.
+Quite a few are also associated with lower What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. levels, especially skin colour.
 An estimated quarter of men and one in five women in the low-income/materially deprived population are also significantly deficient in vitamin C.10 In one Intensive Care Unit in Colorado, vitamin C levels not only predicted chances of survival.
 Age alone did not once vitamin C levels were taken into account.11

 The Daily Mail reported that, according to NHS figures, just 388 healthy people under the age of 60, with no co-morbidities, died in England with a covid positive PCR test between April and December.
 It would probably have been even lower if people with low vitamin status had been excluded.